 Of course, the building also contains a huge spa area.
 The reception with its lounge is as big as any wellness area that you would find in a conventional hotel.
 Everything is made up of modest architecture, everything highly exclusive.

-Jason, the hotel director, is especially proud of the world’s first Thai boxing ring, which is located in the gymnasium.
+What we liked most?
+The world’s first Thai boxing ring, which is located in the gymnasium.
 The Siam offers Muay Thai boxing lessons here.
 You even get your hands “taped” and as a workout, this sport definitely beats going for a jog.
 The sweat produced is comparable to playing squash.

 Lovers of sophisticated hotels, who want to spend a relaxing holiday in Bangkok, located in a quarter, which is definitely worth a visit.
 An evening trip to the former backpacker district, located nearby on Khaosan Road, should be on the to do list as well as a trip in town with the hotel owned private boat.